dreamRs/esquisse/README.md

 # esquisse <img src="man/figures/logo_esquisse.png" width=200 align="right" />

 > The purpose of this add-in is to let you explore your data quickly to extract the information they hold.
-You can create visualisation with [{ggplot2}](https://ggplot2.tidyverse.org/), filter data with [{dplyr}](https://dplyr.tidyverse.org/) and retrieve generated code.
+You can create visualization with [{ggplot2}](https://ggplot2.tidyverse.org/), filter data with [{dplyr}](https://dplyr.tidyverse.org/) and retrieve generated code.

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)
 [![Lifecycle: stable](https://img.shields.io/badge/lifecycle-stable-brightgreen.svg)](https://www.tidyverse.org/lifecycle/#stable)